awslabs/mlspace/README.md

 - AWS account ID: the AWS account ID for the account MLSpace will be deployed into
 - AWS region: the region that MLSpace resources will be deployed into
-- OIDC URL: the OIDC endpoint that will be used for MLSpace authentication
+- AUTH_OIDC_URL: the OIDC endpoint that will be used for MLSpace authentication
-- OIDC Client Name: the OIDC client name that should be used by MLSpace for authentication
+- AUTH_OIDC_CLIENT_ID: the OIDC client ID that should be used by MLSpace for authentication
+- AUTH_OIDC_CLIENT_SECRET_VALUE: (optional) the OIDC client secret value for confidential clients

 If selecting Advanced Config you will be prompted for the same properties Basic Config prompts for, as well as other optional values.
 Anything not specified will use the defaults in `constants.ts` and/or provisioned by MLSpace.